JBradbeer/bpiconsultants.ca/README.md

 # bpiconsultants.ca

-A **completely** over-engineered full-stack rebuild of bpiconsultants.ca, launching July 2022.
+A full-stack rebuild of bpiconsultants.ca, launching July 2022.

 ## Languages and Tools: